 The park with the Infobus is not available in all hotels.
 The hotels that do have it host a variety of non-profit organisations, and the print on the outside of the bus differs.
 At set times these organisations host sessions inside the bus, where people can speak with their experts.
 Discussion inside is led by the experts, which you can distinguish by their badge.
 They have a poll/voting tool available to ask questions to all people inside.

 We’ll have a look at all existing busses (and some old ones).
 Expert badges are displayed along, but for a total overview on those check here.
-For the interior of the busses, the Finnish park being a little different and some real life busses, check here:
+For the interior of the busses, the Finnish park being a little different in the past and some real life busses, check here:

-Australian park & bus were introduced in february 2007.
+Australian park & bus were introduced in February 2007.
 It’s inhabited by Reach Out!: youthcare on the internet.
+Reach Out! badge.

 June 2007 the Australian bus got temporarily replaced for the Rock the Schools Tour 07.
 “Rock the Schools Tour is an exciting educational initiative that entertains and inspires high school students throughout Australia via high intensity live rock concerts at schools for FREE!”